OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 * Approve the terms on which OpenWIS&reg; deliverables are licensed
 * Approve appointment of new Partners and Members
 * Appoint Managing Directors
+* Publish a record of Board meetings, listing Recommendations and Resolutions made

 ### Steering Committee (SC)
 Defined in [ARTICLE 13: STEERING COMMITTEE]({{ "/articles/13-steering-committee.html" | prepend: site.baseurl }})